-Professional counselling service is provided at Sirius College to assist students to develop appropriate skills and attitudes and resolve problems in academic, psychological, emotional, and/or social contexts.
+Professional counselling service is provided at Sirius College to assist students in developing appropriate skills and attitudes and resolving problems in academic, psychological, emotional, and/or social contexts.
 At Sirius College, counselling is performed within the framework of the whole school community, involving staff and parents as required.
 The counselling services at Sirius College are not limited to students.
 Staff and parents are also encouraged to access support from counsellors when necessary.

 At Sirius College, the school counsellor will help students who may be struggling with:

 - Social Skills

 - Sibling rivalry

 - Self-harm and Suicidal ideation

 - Drug and/or alcohol